gpodder/mygpo/doc/api/usage.rst

 have a quota of requests per day (UTC).
 The quota depends on the features they implement (and activate/enable by default).

+If there are open and closed sourced versions of a client, they need to have two API keys.

 The following table shows how the client quota is increased by implementing a certain feature.